Updated: December 30, 2025

 Shop multiple insurance companies

-Rates vary dramatically between pharmacy insurers for identical coverage.
-Getting quotes from at least three companies often reveals savings, and independent agents familiar with healthcare businesses can handle the comparison shopping for you.
+Pharmacy insurers charge different rates for identical coverage.
+Get quotes from at least three companies.
+Independent agents familiar with health care businesses handle comparison shopping.

 3. 3